-Grass cutting areas are being reduced by 20% across the city for 2017 to 2018.
+Grass cutting areas have been reduced by 20% across the city since 2017.
 Read more about the grass cutting reductions.

 The council is responsible for cutting almost 30 million square metres of grass across Birmingham.
 Our grass cutting schedule is set in advance to make sure we cut all areas regularly.

 - we cut grass in all weather, unless the conditions make it too dangerous

 - we can’t change our schedule to respond to a spurt in grass growth

 We pick litter before mowing, to avoid it being cut up and spread by the mowers.

 After mowing, any grass cuttings on the pavement will be blown back on to the grass as soon as possible.
 We don't collect grass cuttings as the equipment needed to collect and remove them would significantly increase the cost of the mowing service.

 Let us know about a problem with grass cutting